TOLL FREE NUMBER:

 Manufacturing in Mexico continues to grow across most industries, both in size and sophistication and is the 12th largest exporter in the world.

 Despite the changes and uncertainty of NAFTA being re-negotiated as the new United States-Mexico-Canada Agreement (USMCA), the major manufacturing industries in Mexico are expected to see continual growth.
 Respective governments have streamlined certain regulations which allow businesses to establish operations in Mexico with little difficulty.
-Furthermore, preferential tariffs and free trade agreements have forged an efficient infrastructure for transporting goods with little to no tariffs.
+Furthermore, preferential tariffs and free trade agreements have forged comparable production costs with an efficient infrastructure for transporting goods with little to no tariffs.

 Mexico’s large, diversified labor pool continues to grow across most manufacturing industries, both in size and sophistication.
 Mexico’s large, diversified labor pool and its proximity to the United States, coupled with wage and transportation inflation in China, is driving the largest Mexico manufacturing expansion over the past twenty years.
 There is now a highly skilled, and educated workforce that can excel in all the major industries in Mexico.